francois-xavi/francois-xavi/README.md

-👋 Hi, I'm François-Xavier Coudea — a Senior Backend Developer
+👋 Hi, I'm François-Xavier Coudea — a  Backend Developer

 💻 I specialize in building modern and scalable APIs using **Python** and **Django REST Framework**.
 ⚙️ I also automate workflows and data pipelines with **n8n** and **Python** scripts.